1. Breaking the link between homelessness and poor mental health

 The Trustees invite charities who own or operate a community hub which is used to improve social inclusion, reduce isolation, provides support services and activities which support mental health and loneliness within their community.

-Priority will be given to applications which demonstrate positive change to service users, engagement of a variety of volunteers and driven or supported by young people.
+Priority will be given to applications which demonstrate positive change to service users and the engagement of a variety of volunteers.

 Funds can be for a specific project or for core costs but core costs must relate to a specific activity/service provided.
 For all grants we are keen to see strong knowledge transfer into the whole mental health sector from the work you undertake, and grant applications should include how impact will be measured.

-Total grant funds available in this category: £60,000.
+Total grant funds available in this theme £100,000.
 Funds will be allocated to successful applications which meet the grant theme and the level of funding allocated as deemed appropriate by the Trustees.

 4. Improving mental health outcomes for children and young people